Siege of Kehl (1796–1797): Conduct of the siege at Kehl

 Realizing that the siege was imminent, the French had destroyed most of the village of Kehl on 26 October, as the Battle of Schliengen concluded and Moreau's army withdrew toward Hüningen.
 Only the ruined walls of the church and post house remained.
-The French maintained control of the three main islands surrounding the Kehl crossings: Ilse de Estacade, Ilse de Escargots, and Isle de Ehrlin.
+The French maintained control of the three main islands surrounding the Kehl crossings: Isle de Estacade, Isle de Escargots, and Isle de Ehrlin.
 Their control of these provided vital positions from which the French established their operations.
 The islands were connected to Kehl and to each other through a series of flying bridges (pontoon bridges); troops could also be moved by boat if necessary.

 On 26 October, Baillet de Latour immediately lay the groundwork for a lengthy siege by ordering the construction of extensive earthworks around the bridgehead.
 The lines of contravallation (the trenches nearest to the French position) included a series of redoubts connected by trenches.
 Initially, the French considered these to be purely defensive and they were inclined to ignore the industrious Austrian diggers and focus instead on their own fortifications, which were sketchy and relied upon palisades unprotected by dirt; these could not withstand a vigorous attack until strengthened.
 After several days of strengthening their outer works by 30 October, several artillery pieces were brought up to augment the outer defense.
 In addition, released from the main army after the Battle of Schliengen, General Dessaix arrived to command the fortress and augment the garrison with his troops.
 Subsequently, French reconstruction of the fortress and its defensive lines increased.
 Several minor sorties against the Austrian lines resulted.
 On 14 November 1796, Dominique Vandamme, commanding a column of Dessaix's force, directed a small group of skirmishers and hussars to attack the most forward of the Austrian posts.
 This successful sortie took eighty Austrian prisoners.
 On 21 November, while the Austrians constructed their trenches on the right bank of the Kinzig, the French planned for a considerable sortie against the lines of contravallation between the Kinzig and the Rhine.